Udhays07/My-100-days-C-coding-Challenge/README.md

 95. Write Program to find whether an array is a subset of another array or not. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day94.c)
 96. Write Program to find maximum scalar product of two vectors. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day95.c)
 97. Write Program to find whether the numbers of an array be made equal? [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day96.c)
-98. Write Program to find symmetric pairs in an array
+98. Write Program to find symmetric pairs in an array. [(Code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day97.c)
 99. Write Program to count distinct elements of an array
 100. Write Program to find non-repeating elements of an array
 101. Write Program to find repeating elements in an array